Here you'll find the raft of issues we're campaigning on here at the HomeOwners Alliance to get homeowners and aspiring homeowners a better deal

 - Management of shared open spaces on new build estates: often councils don’t adopt them, and there is room for exploitation as those having to pay a service charge for its upkeep have no means to challenge these charges

 - Abolishing VAT on extensions and improvements: you don’t pay VAT if you buy a new house, but you do if you buy a new bedroom.
-It is time to level the playing field, and stop taxing improvements
+It is time to level the playing field, and stop taxing improvements.
+Read more about our campaign to slash the cost of home improvements here.

 - Stamp duty reform: more is needed, as it is at such high levels that it is distorting the market.
 The rate should come down, and it should be paid by sellers rather than buyers